 Their proprietary roasting method extracts harmful acids to deliver coffee with a reported 60% less chlorogenic acid than other brands.

-This makes Mommee Coffee worth a try by anyone who suffers reflux, not just pregnant women.
+This makes Mommee Coffee worth a try by anyone who suffers reflux or GERD, not just pregnant women.

 Size Options: This coffee comes in whole beans or ground in a 12 oz bag.

-A more unusual option, Tieman’s Fusion Coffee is 100% Arabica beans blended with Matcha green tea, rooibos red tea and goji berry powders.
+A more unusual option, Tieman’s low acid coffee is 100% Arabica beans blended with Matcha green tea, rooibos red tea and goji berry powders.

 While this is not a traditional coffee blend, it offers 5 times the daily antioxidant requirements.
 Plus the goji and rooibos help with digestion.